dapr/docs/concepts/service-invocation/service_invocation_api.md

 - [Invoke a Method on a Remote Dapr App](#invoke-a-method-on-a-remote-dapr-app)

-## Invoke a Method on a Remote Dapr App
+## Invoke a method on a remote dapr app

 This endpoint lets you invoke a method in another Dapr enabled app.